-Nosebleed or epistaxis happens when the blood vessels or capillaries inside the nose rupture.
-In children, nosebleeds generally occur in the front area of the nose, which consists of many tiny blood vessels.
-Recurrent nosebleeds are common in children, however, parents might be worried as they can be dramatic and seem like the child is losing a lot of blood.
+Nosebleeding or epistaxis occurs when the blood vessels or capillaries inside the nose rupture.
+Nosebleeds in kids usually occur in the front area of the nose, which contains many tiny blood vessels.

-Nosebleeds are rarely serious in children.
-However, if your child experiences nosebleeds repeatedly or the nose bleeding worsens, you may have to seek your doctor’s advice.
+Though common in children, parents are generally concerned by the amount of blood children lose during a nosebleed.
+Fortunately, nosebleeds rarely have serious reasons in children.
+However, if your child experiences frequent nosebleeds or the nose bleeding worsens, it is recommended to seek your doctor’s advice.

 Types Of Nosebleeds

 There are two types of nosebleeds: anterior nosebleeds and posterior nosebleeds.

 - Anterior nosebleeds: These are common in children and occur from the front of the nose.

 - Posterior nosebleeds: These occur from deep inside the nose, and the blood usually flows down to the back of the throat.
 Posterior nosebleeds are rarely seen in children and might occur due to an underlying condition or an injury.

 In the majority of cases, the reasons for nosebleeds in children are benign and self-limiting.
 Anterior nosebleeds are common in children and could be caused by any of the following reasons.

 - Nose-picking.
 This is a common habit in children and is often done to remove an uncomfortable sensation in the nose.
 However, sometimes, it becomes a habit, and children might pick their noses unconsciously.
 Picking the nose can scratch the inner surface of the nose, causing it to bleed (1).